timmyjose-projects/garvel/design/Scratch.md

  * semver support for tilde and caret semantics.
  * extended semver support for wildcard semantics.
  * extend support for specifying local dependencies as well as git/github repos as dependencies.
+ * implement proper error handling in the CLI module.